Jimbly/dcjam2025/Jimb-TODO.md

 * remove debug nooks
 * random NPCs moving around the station
 * final station name into level file
-* headers for the plan and high scores
-* play time as smaller label
 * display medkit count on hud and (H)
 * race game max speed finishes too quickly (it's 3x the other speed? make it 2x?)
 * on next combat playtest